snorre-k/desinfect-pxe/README.md

 ## Not working
 - AV signature update with `Desinfec't Scan-Assistent` - especially affected is WithSecure
-- Scan-Assistent does not recognize a working network connection.
-Just ignore this.
+- Scan-Assistent does not recognize a working network connection - ignore this
+- Clean shutdown after scanning or signature update - just reset your PC

 ## Screenshots
 ![Desinfec"t after all signatures update](/doc/Desinfect-after-upgrade.jpg)